-If you’re looking for a high quality machine that can serve all of your hobbyist needs, then it’s a no brainer: the Silhouette Cameo is the machine for you.
+If you’re looking for a large, high quality machine that can serve all of your hobbyist needs, then it’s a no brainer: the Silhouette Cameo is the machine for you.

 Essentially, the Portrait has most of the functionality of the Cameo, just in a smaller and more basic body.

-The cutting size is smaller, it doesn’t work as quickly and is better suited to small and simple designs.
+The cutting size is smaller, it doesn’t work quite as quickly and is better suited to small and simple designs.